LisaHackett97/HiddenIrishTravels/README.md

 I referred to the following to add to my knowledge and for help.

 - Thanks to all those who has posted on Slack in relation to Cloudinary, which was very helpful for guidance and my learning
+- Code Institute course material
+- Slack Community - I searched for a topic and usually someone else had the same question.
+This has been a great help in developing my understanding.
+- Stackoverflow.com: Helped with finding a solution to set focus on next question button on modal
+- Materialize documentation

 [Back to table of contents](#table-of-contents)